Signal Integrity of High-Speed Digital Design

 DAY 3 covers cables, the longest elements in our designs.
 That is because they are key elements in the signal propagation and antenna effects of any electronic design.
 A general and intuitive explanation of antenna fundamentals is included for non RF specialists explaining in a very intuitive way the radiation and pick-up behaviour of cables as “hidden antennas”.
 Finally instrumentation and measuring and troubleshooting techniques for EMI/SI problems are included.

-This two-day course enables practicing engineers and CAD technicians to develop design rules for RF and high-speed designs, choose an optimal design tool, and organize the design process to most efficiently execute the design that will insure circuit performance, and minimize costs and production time. : On Demand, RF Mentor e-Learning: Presented by: Rick Fornes
+This two-day course enables practicing engineers and CAD technicians to develop design rules for RF and high-speed designs, choose an optimal design tool, and organize the design process to most efficiently execute the design that will insure circuit performance, and minimize costs and production time. : On Demand, Besser Associates Online Academy: Presented by: Rick Fornes

 This three day course covers the fundamentals for troubleshooting an electronic design with electromagnetic interferences (EMI), or Electromagnetic Compatibility (EMC) problems.